 Failure to properly maintain and inspect your appliance may reduce the performance and life of the appliance, void your warranty, and create a fire hazard.
-Use only specified components.
-Use of unauthorized components may result in property damage, injury, or even death.

-Establish a routine for the fuel, wood burner and firing technique.
+Establish a routine for the fuel, wood burner, and firing technique.
 Check daily for creosote build-up until experience shows how often you need to clean to be safe.
 Be aware that the hotter the fire the less creosote is deposited, and weekly cleaning may be necessary in mild weather even though monthly cleaning may be enough in the coldest months.
 Contact your local municipal or provincial fire authority for information on how to handle a chimney fire.
 Have a clearly understood plan to handle a chimney fire.